Take the Next Step

 On this page:

-The Intervention Specialist program leads to the Bachelor of Science in Education degree with a multiage-licensure in the area of Mild to Moderate disabilities.
-Teacher candidates also choose two content concentration areas from language arts, mathematics, social studies, and/or science.
-The degree program is designed so that candidates complete general education and content courses as freshmen and sophomores and begin the Intervention Specialist cohort program as juniors.
+You can earn a Bachelor of Science in Education degree with a multiage-licensure in the area of mild to moderate disabilities in Wright State's intervention apecialist program.
+You can also choose two content concentration areas from language arts, mathematics, social studies, and/or science.
+The degree program is designed for you to complete general education and content courses as a freshman and sophomore and begin the intervention specialist cohort program as a junior.

 The cohort portion of the program consists of three semesters of integrated coursework and field experiences and one semester of student teaching.
 Courses include multi-cultural and global perspectives in the general education requirements.
-Additionally, specific courses ensure that candidates develop theoretical and practical knowledge in humanities, mathematics, social sciences, and biological and physical sciences.
-Furthermore, candidates take courses that prepare them to work with individuals who are diagnosed with high-incidence disabilities (such as specific learning disabilities, ADHD, Autism, mild intellectual and physical disabilities, and emotional/behavioral disorders).
+Additionally, specific courses ensure that you develop theoretical and practical knowledge in humanities, mathematics, social sciences, and biological and physical sciences.
+You will take courses that prepare you to work with individuals who are diagnosed with high-incidence disabilities (such as specific learning disabilities, ADHD, Autism, mild intellectual and physical disabilities, and emotional/behavioral disorders).

-Once candidates complete the program and pass Ohio-required licensure exams, candidates are eligible for an Ohio Resident Educator Intervention Specialist license in Mild/Moderate Needs (K-12).
+After you complete the program and pass Ohio-required licensure exams, you are eligible for an Ohio Resident Educator Intervention Specialist license in Mild/Moderate Needs (K-12).

 327 Allyn Hall